sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 22. How do you use netcat to listen and connect through two different machines/VMs?

-Say there are two machines A and B, If you want connect to A from B, then start a listener in A by running the command `nc -l -p 2334` .
-Inorder to connect to A from B., execute `nc
+Say there are two machines A and B, If you want connect to A from B, then start a listener in A by running the command `nc -vvlp 2334` and execute `nc
 192.168.1.2 2334` (_where 192.168.1.2 is the IP address for machine A_) on machine B.

 ### 23. State some differences between Netcat and Ncat.